Eastern Tasmanian languages

-Eastern Tasmanian is an aboriginal language family of Tasmania in the reconstruction of Claire Bowern.
+Eastern Tasmanian is an Aboriginal language family of Tasmania in the reconstructed classification of Claire Bowern.

 Languages

 Bayesian phylogenetic analysis suggests that four (at p < 0.20) to five (at p < 0.15) Eastern Tasmanian languages are recorded in the 26 unmixed Tasmanian word lists (out of 35 lists known).
 These cannot be shown to be related to other Tasmanian languages based on existing evidence.
 The languages are: